ExaScience/elprep/README.md

 Sets the path for writing a log file.

-### --contig-group-size number

-The --contig-group-size parameter for the elprep merge command is deprecated since version 4.1.1.
-The elprep merge command now correctly processes the split files without that information.

 ## Name

 ### elprep merge-optical-duplicate-metrics - a commandline tool for merging intermediate metrics files created by the --mark-optical-duplicates-intermediate option